 However, when eggs are cooked, the heat causes structural changes to avidin, making it less effective at binding to biotin.
 This makes biotin easier to absorb (Trusted Source).

-SUMMARY Bottom Line: Cooking eggs makes the protein in them more digestible.
+Bottom Line: Cooking eggs makes the protein in them more digestible.
 It also helps make the vitamin biotin more available for your body to use.

 High-heat cooking may damage other nutrients